 Where to Stay

 Southern Comfort Camping Resort is centrally located, nestled among the oaks, and just steps away from the sugar-white beaches of the Mississippi Gulf Coast.
-Among the 96 sites, you will find amenities such as cable TV and WiFi, propane on-site, swimming pool, rec room, and dog walk.
+Among the 96 sites, you will find amenities such as cable TV and WiFi, propane on-site, a swimming pool, a rec room, and a dog walk.

-Enjoy nearby fishing, play golf or throw the dice at a nearby casino.
+Enjoy nearby fishing, play golf, or throw the dice at a nearby casino.
 Check out museums, shopping, go-kart tracks, jet skis, and some of the best seafood.
-With a monthly rate of $650, including electric, this is a great place for snowbirds to spend the winter without breaking the bank.
+With a monthly rate of $650, including electricity, this is a great place for snowbirds to spend the winter without breaking the bank.

 7. Alabama: Gulf Shores RV Park

-Explore Alligator Alley and watch the sunset at Orange Beach, kayak, or paddleboard.
-Average temperatures during the winter range from the mid-60s to the low 70s.
-Water temperatures can be a bit chilly in December and January but you can always swim in a wetsuit.
+Explore Alligator Alley and watch the sunset at Orange Beach by kayak or paddleboard.
+Average winter temperatures range from the mid-60s to the low 70s.
+Water temperatures can be a bit chilly in December and January, but you can always swim in a wetsuit.

 Where to Stay

-Gulf Shores RV Park has a great and active community of snowbirds in a shady setting that is just four miles from the beach.
+Gulf Shores RV Park has a great and active snowbird community in a shady setting just four miles from the beach.
 Amenities include an outdoor and indoor pool and jacuzzi, a clubhouse with a library, TV, and game room, and a large room for community events.
-Sites are big-rig friendly with cement and grassy areas in between.
+Sites are big-rig friendly, with cement and grassy areas in between.

 An enclosed pavilion is used for games, group exercise, or community activities.
-The large park has three bathhouses.
-Free WiFi is available as well.
-At just $575 for a monthly rate, including electricity, this park has a lot of appeal for a great price.
+The large park also has three bathhouses and free WiFi.
+This park has a lot of appeal for a great price at just $575 for a monthly rate, including electricity.

 8. Florida: Ocala Sun RV Resort